polterguy/polterguy.github.io/tutorials/traning-snippets-versus-system-instruction/index.md

 So, what should you choose as your primary source for adding information to your AI chatbot?
 Actually, there's no real difference between the system instruction and training snippets, and they can both take both instructions and information.

-Our general rule of thumb is that the most important information, such as contact us information, name of company, etc, we add to the type's system instruction.
+Our general rule of thumb is that the most important information, such as contact us information, name of company, etc, we add to the model's system instruction.
 While more dynamic data, such as information about specific products or services, we add as training snippets.
 This is because the system instruction is _always_ there, implying whatever you write into its system instruction will _always_ be available for the LLM to use as information to answer questions - While training snippets need to match the question asked.

 We suggest you keep your system instruction small in size though, max 2 pages of text in a PDF document roughly, unless you've got special requirements.
 While you add additional information as individual training snippets.